dimaggiofrancesco/DATA_VISUALISATION-Graph-Interaction/README.md

 where:
 x is the mean
 z is the "Z" value for the Confidence Interval (CI).
-For CI equal 95%, the Z value is 1.96
+For CI=95%, the Z value is 1.96
 &sigma; is the standard deviation
 n is the number of observations